 This determination, however, may be complicated by the next question: where will the posters and ads appear?
 Articles 15 and 16 of regulation C-11, r.9 require that commercial advertising displayed on billboards, on or in any public means of transportation and on or in the accesses thereto (including bus shelters) must be exclusively in French.
 Our client is advertising on billboards as well as in bus shelters and the subway (or the “métro,” as it is called in Montreal).
 So now we have a conundrum.
 We’ve determined that the Conference is intended for a specialized or limited public.
 If the posters are displayed during the event, the Charter seemingly allows for the posters to be exclusively in a language other than French.
 However, if they are on a billboard or in public transit, they must be exclusively in French.
 As you can see, language requirements for conferences in Quebec are not always straightforward!

 To address this conundrum, let’s circle back to our starting point: what is required by law, and what is the intention behind your material?
 We’ve seen that language requirements for conferences in Quebec can be confusing.
 When in doubt, we recommend consulting with an expert.
 We’ve worked on a lot of Francization and are always happy to share what we’ve learned with our clients.
 Many firms also choose to work with an expert in Quebecois language regulations, whether that is an in-house member of their legal team or a legal consultant.
 Regarding intention, let’s look at the AIDS 2022 Conference example.
 If the intention is to encourage Quebecers to attend or learn more about the conference, then publishing posters and other ads in the province’s official language makes sense.
 If a brochure with information about the conference venue, speakers, and program will be circulated exclusively to conference attendees, it makes sense to publish the brochure in the “official language” of the Conference (English, in this case).
 Our client decided to publish all their public advertising exclusively in French and all their internal Conference materials in both English and French.
 This ensures that they will be compliant with any language requirements for conferences in Quebec, and honors and recognizes the Conference host city and any local attendees.
-This last point can be impactful in immeasurable ways – that’s another post for another time!
+This last point on respect toward another language can be impactful in immeasurable ways – that’s another post for another time!

 Do you have questions about hosting a convention, conference, or exhibition or doing business in Quebec?
 Drop us a line to see if we can help!